AoLab/iot-platforms-review/thingsboard.md

 that are connected to legacy and third-party systems with ThingsBoard IoT platform.

 #### Data Collection
+Collect and store telemetry data in reliable way, surviving network and hardware failures.
+Access collected data using customizable web dashboards or server-side APIs.

 #### Event Management
+ThingsBoard provides the ability to create and manage alarms related to your entities: devices, assets, customers, etc.

 ## Non-Functional Requirements